kolyfotis/Students-data-web-site/README.md

 5. You can `run` the project by right clicking on the project name on the left tab named `Projects` and then click `Run`.

-I would not recommend to change values directly from the database, but use the web pages instead.
+I do not recommend to change values directly from the database, but use the web pages instead.